Planning to visit Yosemite soon?

 Had the weather been a bit nicer, we would have sent the girls off to rock climbing school.
 They go to indoor rock climbing camp back in Raleigh and love it.

-For the die hards rock climbers, El Capitan is standing 3,593 feet from base to summit waiting for you to scale it.
+For the expert rock climbers, El Capitan is standing 3,593 feet from base to summit waiting for you to scale it.
 You’ll need at least 13 days to make it.

 Climbers from all around the world take a shot at it.
 Can you imagine tying yourself to that wall to sleep at night?
 Get out your binoculars you may spot someone attempting the climb.